-Neimed is an independent socio-economic Knowledge Center and a joint venture of the Open University, Zuyd University of Applied Sciences and Maastricht University.
+Neimed is an independent socio-economic Knowledge Institute and a joint venture of the Open University, Zuyd University of Applied Sciences and Maastricht University.
 Neimed is a knowledge hub focused on knowledge development and knowledge sharing on socio-economic issues in Limburg.

 By bundling the forces of almost the entire higher education and research field in Limburg, Neimed sees the opportunities and challenges of Limburg from a multidisciplinary perspective.
 Thinking and researching out-of-the-box provides insight into socio-economic dynamics: "we learn because we investigate what we do while we do it."

 socio-economic resilience of Limburg

 in a demographic transition

 The population is no longer increasing in a number of regions in the Netherlands, including the province of Limburg.
 Moreover, the composition of the population in those same regions is changing drastically.
 Fewer young people, less labor force and more elderly people.
 This is accompanied by fundamental changes with regard to economic dynamics, the labor market, public administration and the way in which we redefine that in society.
 These developments require a new and innovative approach.